-Roles Responsibilities Everyone working at VU Comply with the instructions within this procedure.
-Follow instructions as part of VU's duty to minimise risk of injury or illness.
-Attend training on hazard identification and risk minimisation if required to carry out their roles safely.
+Roles Responsibilities Everyone working at VU Comply with the instructions within this Procedure.
+Follow instructions as part of VU's duty to minimise the risk of injury or illness.
+Attend training on hazard identification and risk minimisation if required to carry out their roles.
 Identify and report potential hazards in relation to their own work and environment.
 Assist others in minimising risk and do not put others at risk in all aspects of work.
-Record hazards and risk by entering into Hazard and Incident Reporting System.
-Executives and Leaders Encourage discussion and introduction of identification and control of OHS hazards and risks.
-Monitor information on injuries, ensure controls are reviewed as part of investigation.
-Allocate reasonable resources for implementation of controls to minimise risk, as far as reasonably practicable.
-Participate in audits of OHS management system.
-Managers and Supervisors Identify potential OHS risks within job descriptions and particular tasks.
+Record hazards into VU Hazard and Incident Reporting System.
+Executives and Senior Leaders Understand your safety leadership responsibilities and accountabilities.
+Proactively identify risks (on Risk Register) and hazards for the work environment(s) within their area of responsibility.
+Monitor information on incidents and injuries, ensure controls are reviewed as part of investigation.
+Allocate reasonable resources for the implementation of controls to minimise risk, so far as reasonably practicable.
+Managers and Supervisors Understand your safety leadership responsibilities and accountabilities.
+Identify potential OHS risks within job descriptions and particular tasks.
 Use hazard identification tools prior to any purchase and/or before introducing any new task or equipment to the workplace or activities.
 Ensure induction, instruction, training and supervision is provided to all employees, students and others to eliminate or minimise the risk from hazards.
-Use the hierarchy of control when implementing controls in the workplace and in relation to work related activities.
-Ensure record of hazards and incidents are entered into the online database.
+Use the hierarchy of control when implementing controls in the workplace and in relation to work-related activities.
+Ensure record of hazards and incidents are entered into VU Hazard and Incident Reporting System.
+Investigate reported hazards, incidents and injuries and eliminate or implement changes to reduce the risk of exposure to the hazards.
 Continually review the risk control measures.
 Participate in audits of the OHS management system.
-Teachers, Academic Staff and Researchers Provide induction, instruction, training and supervision to minimise risks for themselves and their students.
-Use hazard identification tools prior to any purchase and/or before introducing any new task or equipment to University activities.
-Sign approval for assessments completed by students for research projects.